88-degrees/Book-of-Changes/e58d87sheng.md

 3. The third NINE, undivided, shows its subject ascending upwards (as into) an empty city.

-4. The fourth SIX, divided, shows its subject employed by the king to present his offerings on mount Khî.
+4. The fourth SIX, divided, shows its subject employed by the king to present his offerings on [mountain Qí](https://en.wikipedia.org/wiki/Qishan_County).
 There will be good fortune; there will be no mistake.

 5. The fifth six, divided, shows its subject firmly correct, and therefore enjoying good fortune.
 He ascends the stairs (with all due ceremony).